ramprasanth0/Insight-Engine/README.md

 ```bash
 npm run dev
 ```
-Visit `http://localhost:3000` to interact with the Insight Engine.
+Visit `http://localhost:3000` to interact with Insight Engine.

 ### Testing
 To test the chat API directly without the UI: